krl42c/SBMP/README.md

-# SBMP
+# SBMP - Playing music with SDL2 and ncurses.
-Simple Boring Music Player.

 A simple terminal mp3 player.